 As stated in the June 2019 environmental assessment, the work will mean clearing staging areas and access paths for construction vehicles, and will require trimming and removal of several hundred trees.
 The stream bed will be disturbed because it will be necessary to gain access to the pipe within.

 Also, parts of the trail will be closed when work is in close proximity.
 Off-trail areas will be closed for two years.
 And there may be times that streets and traffic will be impacted.

 But trails will reopen as work is completed.
 The stream will be reconstructed.
 And NPS signed a finding of no significant impact, or FONSI, on April 14th and an memorandum of understanding on April 10th that commits DC Water to not only replanting trees that have to be removed, but also maintaining the trees for five years.
 You can find both of these documents here.

-DC Water expects construction to start in the winter of 2021.
+DC Water expects construction to start in winter 2021-2022.
 The agency is working on a public engagement process and will let the community know what that will entail and when.